Act 7

 dealt with offences of some antiquity, the reference to the seventeenth regnal

-year of Edward I indicating an offence that took place
+year of Edward I indicating an offence that took place in 1288 to 1289.
+So

-with many years of activity in the forest.
+these records were catching up with several years of activity in the forest.

 Fines, amercements and issues of